indigo-dc/tts/gitbook/admin.md

 For the default settings this results in the redirect uri: http://localhost:8080/oidc.

-The redirect uri for the settings SSL = true, Port = 443, host=tts.example.com
+The redirect uri for the settings 'SSL = true', 'Port = 443', 'HostName=tts.example.com'
 would be https://tts.example.com/oidc (the port is not added as it is the default port for https, it would be the same for port 80 on SSL = false).

-The Token Translation uses the code-auth flow and is a web-application.
+The Token Translation uses the 'code-auth-flow' and is a 'web-application'.

 #### Configuration File
 The files reside in the `oidc` subfolder of the TTS configuration and one